-For this portion of the application, you will answer 4 short essay questions about yourself.
+For this portion of the application, you will answer 4 or 5 short essay questions about yourself.

 For this portion of the application, you will analyze some raw, publicly-available data.

-The two datasets that you will need to analyze come from the Federal Student Aid office's Title IV Program Volume Reports.
-Specifically, you will examine the Loan Volume from the Direct Loan Program from the first quarter of academic years 2010-2011 and 2015-2016.
+The data set that you will need to analyze come from the Federal Student Aid office's Title IV Program Volume Reports.
+Specifically, you will examine the Loan Volume from the Direct Loan Program from Quarter 4 of academic years 2016-2017.

-There are three questions related to the above datasets, in order of increasing complexity and ambiguity.
-For each of the three questions you will need to provide both your answer and an explanation of your process, assumptions, choices, and reasoning.
+There are five questions related to the above datasets, in order of increasing complexity and ambiguity.
+For each of the five questions you will need to provide both your answer and an explanation of your process, assumptions, choices, and reasoning.

 Before beginning to work on any of the following questions first exclude all rows where:

 What was the maximum number of loans originated for DL Grad Plus?